Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 • Play and exercise: Engage in activities like fetch, agility training, or even swimming to keep your dog active and healthy.

-Monitor Your Dog’s Bathroom Habits
+Monitor Your Dog’s Habits

 Keep an eye on your dog’s bathroom habits to catch any signs of constipation early.
 If you notice your dog straining, passing hard stool, or not defecating as frequently as usual, take action immediately.
 Early intervention can prevent minor constipation from becoming a more serious problem.